atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.18979, 39.95199

 - Braille/tactile signage: There *is* Braille/tactile signage: Some of the classrooms have Braille signage most do not

+- Inaccessible spaces: There *is* Inaccessible spaces: Some of the lecture halls do not have accessible seating

 ### Building Features